Repurica/SPMG3T6_Github/README.md

 # SPMG3T6_Github Set-Up/Accessing Application Instructions

-(To access it locally.
-For deployment, you just need to visit the deployment link.)

 Please ensure port 3000 and port 8000 are not in use as they are the ports to be used for our frontend and backend applications.